lspohle/42_testernette/README.md

-# Testernette - your test program for 42 projects
+# Testernette - your test program for projects at 42

-> ## “Honor your inner child by losing yourself in simple pleasures.” - Kim del Valle Walker
+> ## “In school, you're taught a lesson and then given a test.
+In life, you're given a test that teaches you a lesson.” - Tom Bodett

-Especially in the early stages of the 42 Core Curriculum  of 'Testernette' mimics 'moulinette'
+In the early stages of the 42 core curriculum, we must submit our projects, complete three evaluations with our peers, and pass `Moulinette`.
+We all know from experience how strict `Moulinette` can be. `Testernette` presents you therefore the opportunity to test your project by yourself before finally submitting it.
+Be cautioues, `Testernette` only tests your code if you passed `Norminette`.

 <img width="506" alt="RWG - exemplary output" src="https://user-images.githubusercontent.com/121381385/211149329-fc0f9b2a-e804-4a9d-b7dc-0c4acbfbb105.png">